spellshift/realm/docs/_docs/dev-guide/introduction.md

 A Task represents a set of instructions to perform on a Target system.
 For example, listing files could be a Task.
 When listing files across various Targets, one Task per Target will be created for tracking the individual execution output.

 ### Implant
 References malicious code or persistence mechanisms that are deployed to compromise target systems.
-Some configration information for Implants (e.g. `ImplantConfigs`) can be managed through Tavern.
+Some configuration information for Implants (e.g. `ImplantConfigs`) can be managed through Tavern.

 ### Agent
-An Agent is a type of implant which retrieves execution instructons by connecting to our backend infrastructure (calling back) and querying for new tasks.
+An Agent is a type of implant which retrieves execution instructions by connecting to our backend infrastructure (calling back) and querying for new tasks.

 # Project Structure
 * **[.devcontainer](https://github.com/KCarretto/realm/tree/main/.devcontainer)** contains settings required for configuring a VSCode dev container that can be used for Realm development
 * **[.github](https://github.com/KCarretto/realm/tree/main/.github)** contains GitHub related actions, issue templates, etc
+* **[docker](https://github.com/KCarretto/realm/tree/main/docker)** docker containers for production builds
 * **[docs](https://github.com/KCarretto/realm/tree/main/docs)** contains the Jekyll code for the documentation site that you're reading now!
 * **[implants](https://github.com/KCarretto/realm/tree/main/implants)** is the parent folder of any implant executables or libraries
-    * **[implants/contrib](https://github.com/KCarretto/realm/tree/main/implants/contrib)** contains example information which might be useful to project contributors
-    * **[implants/eldritch](https://github.com/KCarretto/realm/tree/main/implants/eldritch)** is the source of our eldritch library (Rust)
+    * **[implants/golem](https://github.com/KCarretto/realm/tree/main/implants/golem)** the stand-alone interpreter that implements the eldritch language (Rust)
+    * **[implants/golem/embed_files_golem_prod](https://github.com/KCarretto/realm/tree/main/implants/golem/embed_files_golem_prod)** Files and scripts that will be embedded into production builds of imix, golem, and eldritch.
+These files can be accessed through the [`assets` module.](https://docs.realm.pub/user-guide/eldritch#assets)
     * **[implants/imix](https://github.com/KCarretto/realm/tree/main/implants/imix)** is our agent that executes eldritch tomes (Rust)
+    * **[implants/lib/eldritch](https://github.com/KCarretto/realm/tree/main/implants/lib/eldritch)** is the source of our eldritch library (Rust)
+    * **[implants/lib/tavern](https://github.com/KCarretto/realm/tree/main/implants/lib/tavern)** is the source of our agents graphql API to interface with Tavern (Rust)
 * **[tavern](https://github.com/KCarretto/realm/tree/main/tavern)** is the parent folder of Tavern related code and packages, and stores the `main.go` executable for the service
     * **[tavern/auth](https://github.com/KCarretto/realm/tree/main/tavern/auth)** is a package for managing authentication for Tavern, and is used by various packages that rely on obtaining viewer information
     * **[tavern/ent](https://github.com/KCarretto/realm/tree/main/tavern/ent)** contains models and related code for interacting with the database (most of this is code generated by **[entgo](https://entgo.io/))**